-Talk of the most influential drummer of all times and the name of Ronald Shannon Jackson will not miss in the top list.
+Talking of the most influential drummer of all time and the name of Ronald Shannon Jackson will not miss the top list.

-There is so much the drummer has done that will always remain in the books of history.
+There is so much the drummer has done that will always remain in history books.
 If he had only played with Avant-garde jazz figures like Albert Ayler and Ornette Coleman, and did nothing else, his stature would still stand.

-This was his major task for twelve years between 1966 and 1978.
-And when Cecil Taylor took her music career to greater heights, Jackson was behind the drums, making sure everything was in order.
+This was his major task for twelve years, between 1966 and 1978.
+And when Cecil Taylor took her music career to greater heights, Jackson was behind the drums, ensuring everything was in order.

-Even though his successful moments, Jackson has a passion for making other people follow his footsteps.
+Even through his successful moments, Jackson is passionate about making other people follow in his footsteps.
 His influence spread across the industry, giving rise to stronger and more aggressive drummers.

 When Reid wrote in a Fort Worth Weekly article, he had every good thing to say about the late drummer.
 First, it was Jackson’s composition skills that made him want to learn more.
 Besides, drumming was not what Jackson did; it was what he lived.

-He has a special way of synthesizing blues shuffled with African I beats through the eye of an artist who draws emotion from every beat he worked on.
-Reid noted that it was this collision of values in Jackson’s work that truly represented American culture.
+He has a special way of synthesizing blues shuffled with African I beats through the eye of an artist who draws emotion from every beat he works on.
+Reid noted that this collision of values in Jackson’s work truly represented American culture.

 All his compositions bore something more, just words and sounds.
 They were filled with emotions and strong messages that could be carried to different parts of the world.

-Jackson has a seismic rumble that he presented through his drums.
-It was this approach that powered sessions managed by John Zorn and Bill Laswell.
+Jackson has a seismic rumble that he presents through his drums.
+This approach powered sessions managed by John Zorn and Bill Laswell.
 It is always as if these artists left their fate in the hands of the drummer, who knew exactly what to do at any given moment.
-Every album and every song he played for was a little different from others.
+Every album and every song he played differed slightly from others.

 Jackson’s performance reached its highest-level extremity in the Last Exit.
 In this take-no-prisoners punk-jazz, Laswell, saxophonist Peter Brotzmann and guitarist Sonny Sharrock enjoyed the full advantage of working with Jackson.
 “It was a moment of joy and true power.”
 One of them said.